Ask A Dermatologist: How Often Should You Moisturize Your Face?

 What Does Moisturizer Do To The Skin?

-Answer: Your skin is your largest organ and the most important barrier against harmful agents.
-Hydrated skin boosts your skin's barrier function more than anything else.
+Answer: We typically use the word moisturizing to indicate the application of any kind of topical agent to the layers of skin which enhance hydration.
 Ceramides and other lipids are the main components of our skin barrier function.
 Sebocytes in our sebaceous glands help produce these lipids needed for optimal barrier function by protecting your skin from moisture loss.
 Even people who have oily skin need hydration, as the oily skin is typically a result of a negative feedback loop.
 For example, the less hydration your skin gets, more signals are sent to sebaceous glands to produce more oil.

 Does Moisturizer Benefit All Skin Types?